cavo789/blog/blog/2024/02/01/docker-limesurvey/index.md

 In our `docker-compose.yml`, we then need to replace `image: docker.io/martialblog/limesurvey:latest` by something else but what?
 A valid tag for sure.
 Go to [https://hub.docker.com/r/martialblog/limesurvey/tags](https://hub.docker.com/r/martialblog/limesurvey/tags) and, in the `Filter Tags` area, type `3.22.6`, our production version thus.
 We'll get three images but just one for `apache` (indeed, we wish to use the Docker image having both PHP and Apache).
 Bingo, now we know our line will be `image: docker.io/martialblog/limesurvey:3.22.6_200219-apache`.

-The second part is how to be sure which lines I've to put in the yaml file.
+The second part is how to be sure which lines I need to put in the yaml file.
 For this, just go to [https://github.com/martialblog/docker-limesurvey/releases/tag/](https://github.com/martialblog/docker-limesurvey/releases/tag/) and try to find the same release.
 Here it's: [https://github.com/martialblog/docker-limesurvey/releases/tag/3.22.6%2B200219](https://github.com/martialblog/docker-limesurvey/releases/tag/3.22.6%2B200219).

 Click on the `Source code (zip)` for instance to download the archive and open it.
 From the archive, retrieve the `docker-compose.yml` file and pay attention to how the file is configured.